shashikant16/Reviews-Intelligence-System-for-E-Commerce/README.md

 # Reviews-Intelligence-System for E-Commerce
-This repo contains the code to perform a 360 degree review analysis using.
+This repo contains the code to perform a 360-degree review analysis using.

-•	Key phrase extraction from User Reviews
+•	Keyphrase extraction from User Reviews
 •	Sentiment Analysis on Reviews Using Deep learning technique.
 •	Review Clustering with ELMO Embedding.
 •	Review Analysis and visualization.

-The whole porcess will helpful to understand the bussiness logic and bussiness understanding.
+The whole process will help to understand the business logic and business understanding.

 # Summary of the project

-Key Phrase Exytraction using Grmmer rule
+Key Phrase Extraction using Grammer rule
-Deep Learning Based Sentiment classifier
+Deep Learning-Based Sentiment classifier
 ELMO embedding based clustering.

 # Usage
-Noun_Phrase_Extraction.py - Creats key phrases from reviews.
+Noun_Phrase_Extraction.py - Creates key phrases from reviews.
-Unigram_TFIDF.py - It Generats the Top Unigram, top TFIDF Frequency count wise.
+Unigram_TFIDF.py - It Generates the Top Unigram, top TFIDF Frequency count, wise.
-Bigram_Trigram_TFIDF.py - It Generats the Top Bigram_Trigram , top Frequency count wise.
+Bigram_Trigram_TFIDF.py - It Generates the Top Bigram_Trigram, top Frequency count, wise.
 Collocation_Function.py - Generating for Collocation of words.
+Organized_code_v1.py -  A-Class Function with all the functionalities.
-NER_decathlon_train_test.py - Sentiment Classifier usnig Conditional Random Field (CRF).
+NER_train_test.py - Sentiment Classifier using Conditional Random Field (CRF).
 User Input KWD.ipynb- this is used for where the keywords for a particular word Is found.
-User Input KWD Chart.ipynb-  It this is used for where the positive neg neutral classes are plotted.
+User Input KWD Chart.ipynb-  this is used for where the positive neg neutral classes are plotted.